 The island of Samos doesn’t just include great historical monuments, hiking trails, waterfalls, and mountains.
 It also features some of the most pristine beaches you’ll find anywhere.

 Located 7 km (4.3 miles) to the southeast of Vathy, the capital of Samos, Kerveli is a lovely, secluded beach.
 The unique features of this beach, which lies at the bottom of a hill, include white pebbles and beautiful, crystal clear, emerald waters.

 Blissful shade is provided by the thick forest of pine trees surrounding the beach.

 Psili Ammos Beach

 Located 11 km (6.8 miles) south of Vathy, Psili Ammos Beach is protected from winds by cliffs, which creates a lovely feeling of isolation and refuge from the elements.
 Two tavernas are located near the beach and the pine trees.
-According to the people of Samos, one can hear the roosters across the sea in Turkey crow every dawn.
+According to the people of Samos, one can hear the roosters across the sea in Turkey crow every day at dawn.

 Traditional fish tavernas are nearby, as well as a few accommodation options which are not far from the sea.

 Located 17 km (10.5 miles) south-west of Vathy, Heraion, named after the temple of Hera which lies nearby, is a fishing village.
 Featuring sparkling waters for swimmers, it is protected from strong winds by the bay of Pythagorio.